 Effective restaurant search optimization requires a sizable online footprint, and claiming your online listings will dramatically increase that digital exposure.

-By claiming listings on these major sites, you not only increase the online visibility of the restaurant, but you also open more avenues for previous customers to leave reviews, which also contribute to your search ranking (more on that later).
+By having an effective local listing management strategy and claiming your listings on these major sites, you not only increase the online visibility of the restaurant, but you also open more avenues for previous customers to leave reviews, which also contribute to your search ranking (more on that later).

-If you’re claiming or already have multiple online listings make sure that the information on all sites is correct and updated.
-This isn’t just for the benefit of the customer; search engines like Google will prioritize listings that correct and consistent information across different listings.
+If you’re claiming or already have multiple online listings, make sure that the information on all sites is correct and updated.
+This isn’t just for the benefit of the customer; search engines like Google will prioritize listings that have correct and consistent information across different websites and directories.

 Create a Menu Page

-An OpenTable survey showed an overwhelming 93 percent of consumers will look at a restaurant’s menu before they head out to eat, which makes it imperative to have a menu that is appealing to both customers and search engines.
+An OpenTable survey showed an overwhelming 93% of consumers will look at a restaurant’s menu before they head out to eat, which makes it imperative to have a menu that is appealing to both customers and search engines.

-A Harris poll showed that 29 percent of consumers believe that some menus are confusing.
-Before adding a menu to the restaurant’s website and listings make sure that each item’s description is easy to understand.
+A Harris poll showed that 29% of consumers believe that some menus are confusing.
+Before adding a menu to the restaurant’s website and listings, make sure that each item’s description is easy to understand.
 This practice reduces the initial intimidation and confusion with unfamiliar dishes.

 It might also be worth it to include select images of select dishes throughout the menu, which can help diners when it comes to choosing specific dishes.
-The same poll also revealed the addition of images convinced 53 percent of customers to order a dish that was unfamiliar to them.
+The same poll also revealed the addition of images convinced 53% of customers to order a dish that was unfamiliar to them.